 We know prayer fuels our ministries and is the key to igniting students.
 So why do our prayer lives often stagnate?

 We’re busy, for one.
 Tired, for another.
-And, if we’re honest, sometimes we’re disillusioned with prayer.
-We ask and ask for various requests, and God just does not seem to answer.
+And, if we’re honest, sometimes we can become disillusioned with prayer.
+We ask and ask for various requests, and God just doesn’t seem to answer.
 Our prayers get weaker and more sporadic, sometimes fizzling entirely.

-Years ago, I found myself in just that spot.
+Years ago, I found myself in that exact spot.
 I still went through the motions of prayer, but my heart wasn’t in it.
-Nothing seemed to happen when I prayed, so why invest emotional energy, only to be let down?
-My prayer life was dying a slow but sure death.
+Nothing seemed to happen when I prayed.
+So I asked myself, “why invest emotional energy, only to be let down?”

 But God…

 But God in His grace didn’t leave me in that place.
 He showed up in the form of a friend who invited me to join a small prayer group—one that based nearly all its prayers in God’s Word.
-We would start by reading a passage and praying through it.
-We’d praise God for what it revealed about His character, and then pray about our specific requests through the lens of that passage and others, weaving in what they revealed about God’s nature and His promises.
+We’d start by reading a passage and praying through it.
+We’d praise God for what it revealed about His character.
+Then we’d pray about our specific requests through the lens of that passage and what it revealed about God’s nature and His promises.

 Almost immediately I began to see answers to prayer in situations and people I’d nearly written off.
-And even in areas I didn’t see change, I felt at peace, confident that God heard, that He was good, and that He was answering in His time and His way, according to His promises.
+And even in areas where I didn’t see change, I felt at peace.
+I found myself more confident that God heard my prayers, that He was good, and that He was answering in His time and His way according to His promises.

 Why Pray Scripture?

-The power of praying straight from Scripture is that we know we’re asking according to His will.
-We’re free to request anything of God, but some of our petitions may be—for reasons undiscernible to us—not within His Divine plan.
-But when we base our prayers in Scripture, we’re praying God’s own Word back to Him, so we can be sure it’s within His will.
-Even if He doesn’t answer in the exact way or time frame we want, we know He’s hearing and answering according to His loving nature.
+The power of praying straight from Scripture is that we know what we’re asking is according to His will.
+We’re free to request anything of God, but some of our petitions may be—for reasons indiscernible to us—not within His Divine plan.
+But when we base our prayers in Scripture, we’re praying God’s own Words back to Him.
+So, we can be sure it’s within His will.
+Even if He doesn’t answer in the exact way or time frame we want, we know He’s listening and answering according to His loving nature.

 How to Pray Scripture

-The easiest Scriptures to pray are ones that are already prayers, such as the Psalms, the Lord’s Prayer (Matthew 6:9-13), and passages such as Ephesians 1:15-23 and 3:14-21—all rich, powerful petitions that can apply to many people and situations.
-You can fill passages in with names of specific students or leaders you’re interceding for or use the verses as guidelines to ask for provision or spiritual protection or wisdom or more.
+The easiest Scriptures to pray are ones that are already prayers.
+Scriptures such as the Psalms, the Lord’s Prayer (Matthew 6:9-13), and passages such as Ephesians 1:15-23 and 3:14-21—all rich, powerful petitions that can apply to many people and situations.
+You can fill passages in with names of specific students or leaders you’re interceding for.
+Or you can use the verses as guidelines to ask for provision or spiritual protection or wisdom or more.

-But even beyond those “gimme” passages, nearly any Scripture can be turned into a prayer, because all of God’s Word reveals His character and how He interacts with His people and the world.
+But even beyond those “gimme” passages, nearly any Scripture can be turned into a prayer.
+All of God’s Word reveals His character and how He interacts with His people and the world.
 As we dig into the Bible, we can ask God to intervene according to His unchanging nature.

 Get Started Today!